jazzypants1989/fetch-upload-progress/README.md

 [And, here's more information about WHATWG streams in general](https://web.dev/streams/)

 # Set-up

 1. clone repo `git clone https://github.com/jazzypants1989/fetch-upload-progress/`
 2. install dependencies `npm install`
 3. Set up SSL cert `openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem` ( Honestly, ChatGPT gave me that line and I barely understand what it is doing.
 Use at your own risk.)
 4. Run server and click link in console: `npm run start`

 It'll probably warn you about the SSL certificate being bogus (self-signed), but there shouldn't be any real danger here.

+`client.js` shows these principles working in Node, but Node won't let you use a self-signed certificate so you have to run the express server with `npm run express` or `node express.js` and then run `node client.js` in a separate terminal window.